dsteinbach/npm-info/README.md

 NPM Info
 ========

 Sublime Text plugin for displaying information about modules included through require() in node.js files.
-Placing your cursor on a line that contains a require() will show a menu to quickly link to the package.json, open the modules repo in a browser, or list properties and methods.
+Placing your cursor on a line that contains a require() will show a menu to quickly link to the package.json file, open the modules repo in a browser, or list properties and methods.
 It also displays version and module description in the status bar and menu panel.

 How to use
 ========